ChicoState/ux-Odd-Jobs/README.md

 **Executive Summary**

+Phase III was dedicated to finalizing our prototype and conducting user tests on that prototype.
+This was done to find oversights in our design and provide feedback on what could be done better.

 * Our Phase 3 started with a **Usability Test** plan that included initial User Tests designs such as our **objective**, our screening parameters, and an early draft of our **test workflow**.
 * Our team took the Figma wireframes from the last phase and expanded on them to develop a **working prototype** for our user tests.
 * The UX team developed a draft of our testing protocol and ran a **pilot test** to see where our protocol/prototype were ready for the full User Tests and to help prepare the team to conduct these interviews.